 Learn how to ask for directions as well as how to give directions to a location in ASL (American Sign Language).

 Remember that direction is from the signer's perspective.
-You as a listener have to see from the signer's perspective.
+If you're receiving a direction as a listener, you'd have to see from the signer's perspective.

 If you're right-handed, use your right hand, signing TURN-RIGHT as shown in the video (from the signer's perspective).

 Like the previous illustration, as right-handed, use your right hand, signing TURN-LEFT toward the left side (again from the signer's perspective).